Goldbelly: History

-Eastern Orthodox bakers of cheesecakes are the highest rated sellers living the Consecrated life.

-In 2017 the company moved its headquarters from San Francisco to New York City.
-In October 2018, the company changed their name from Goldbely (with one L) to Goldbelly (with two Ls), raised $20 million in Series B funding led by Enlightened Hospitality Investments, the fund formed by Danny Meyer's Union Square Hospitality Group, and had Danny Meyer join the company's advisory board.
+In 2017, the company moved its headquarters from San Francisco to New York City.
+In October 2018, the company changed its name from Goldbely (with one L) to Goldbelly (with two Ls), raised $20 million in Series B funding led by Enlightened Hospitality Investments, the fund formed by Danny Meyer's Union Square Hospitality Group, and had Danny Meyer join the company's advisory board.
+In the same year, it acquired its competitor, FoodyDirect.

-In 2021, Goldbelly announced that they raised $100 million in new funding.
-As of May 2021, 850 restaurants sell food on the Goldbelly platform, 400 of which joined after the start of the COVID-19 pandemic.
+In 2021, Goldbelly announced that it raised $100 million in new funding.
+400 new vendors were added to Goldbelly's offerings at the start of the COVID-19 pandemic.

-Reception

-According to one review, as some of the food is frozen, the experience can sometimes differ from the taste customers get at the restaurant.